Originally published April 4, 2021, updated January 25, 2022

-In the back-office, sales reps can not only view buyer information, but also help buyers fulfill their orders, too.
+In the back-office, sales reps can not only view buyer and pricing information, but also help buyers fulfill their orders, too.
 Orders can come in through a variety of ways.
 For example, they can be entered manually by the sales rep, who then applies a specific discount.
 Then, the order can be tacked by interested parties.

 The Digital Order Management System